alexhwilliams/blog.teddyhyde.com/_posts/2013-04-04-why-having-a-child-will-make-you-more-not-less-creative.md

 # A new page #

 While expecting our first child, I occilated between exuberance and terror.
 I was so excited to be a father.
 But, deep down, I was thinking: "Is this the end of my career as a software developer?
 Are my long periods of focus and solitude necessary for creativity gone for the next eighteen years?
-Will I soon be what I despise, a suited middle manager with bad eyesight?"
+Will I soon be what I despise, a polyester suited middle manager with bad eyesight?"

 I was wrong.
 Four months into fatherhood I am experiencing some of my most creative moments.
 I do have less time to write software.
 But, the moments between when I am with my son (he is sleeping on my chest as I write this now) offer me pause and quiet to be present and think, and this makes my output better more satisfying.